open-contracting/standard/CONTRIBUTING.md

 (c) The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties.

-(d) You have followed the instructions in §1, if You do not own the Copyright in the entire work of authorship Submitted.
+(d) You have followed the instructions in Section 1, if You do not own the Copyright in the entire work of authorship Submitted.

 ## 4. Disclaimer